 - A new level of comfort and scalability.
 Cloud systems let your customers enter the workspace without any plastic cards.
 No need for you to buy them and give to members.

 If you value time and effort, you probably prefer innovative solutions that guarantee flawless experience both for community managers and residents.

 Integrated hardware-software solutions such as integrations of access control systems with andcards coworking space app is a good example of a contemporary approach to access control.
 AC technology integrates with digital smart locks and RFID readers to efficiently manage the check-in/out at your workspace.

 Unlocking the doors by means of a mobile app adds to the clients' comfort and saves your resources.
 You don’t need to configure the software.
 Just press the “unlock” button on your smartphone and get in.
 The procedure becomes super simple.
-It works for both the coworkers and coworking managers.
+It works for both coworkers and coworking managers.

 For a better experience, it’s important to make sure that you are going to use an advanced access control system.
 The one providing really futuristic features.
-Keep in mind that old-fashioned access control systems come as a separate software distributed by hardware provider.
+Keep in mind that old-fashioned access control systems come as separate software distributed by hardware providers.
 This software is not smart enough to synchronize with your existing client database, so you have to manage both databases separately.
 The processes are not automated which causes poor user experience and enormous operational inefficiencies.
 In the long run, it results in a loss of money.

 Access control systems vary a lot in types and levels of complexity.
 Here we listed the ones used in the coworking industry for you to consider their pros and cons.